danuhnder/CV/README.md

-Selected Work Experience (and what I did and what it taught me)
+Relevant Experience
 ----------

-Dec 2018 - Mar 2020
-:   **Bartender and Server**; Free Times Cafe (Toronto, Canada)
+:   **Bartender and Server**; Free Times Cafe (Toronto, Canada) Dec 2018 - Mar 2020
-- I provided full table service to guests and mentorship and support to junior colleagues.
+- I managed a busy section requiring excellent time management, prioritisation of workflow, polished customer service I provided full table service to guests and mentorship and support to junior colleagues.
 - I learnt how to manage my workflow extremely well during crunch periods and that my stomach can handle a LOT of latkes.

 May 2018 - Dec 2018